pacmano1/Mirth-Snippets/README.md

-# Open Integratipn Engine Snippets
+# Open Integration Engine Snippets

 This repository contains various code snippets and utilities for working with Mirth Connect, AWS, databases, JWT, and other integration-related tasks.